jhoneill/vsteam/.docs/Get-VSTeamWorkItemPage.md

 ## DESCRIPTION
 Each type of WorkItem specifies a multipage layout.
 Pages may be added and customized, although some of the built-in pages are fixed, and some controls cannot be removed (only hidden.)
-Each page divides into sections, the sections contain groups and the groups contain controls for working with the WorkItem's data fields.
+Each page divides into sections, the sections contain groups, and the groups contain controls for working with the WorkItem's data fields.

 ## EXAMPLES